-Wyllard waved his hand toward a big oak trunk that lay just inside the gate.
+The man indicated a big oak trunk that lay just inside the gate.

-"If you'll sit down, I'll get through as quick as I can," he promised.
-"In the first place, I am, as I told you, a Canadian, who has come over partly to see the country, and partly to carry out one or two missions.
-In regard to one of them I believe you can help me."
+"If you'll sit down, I'll get through as quick as I can," he said.
+"In the first place, I am, as I told you, a Canadian, come over partly to see the country, and partly to carry out one or two duties.
+In regard to one of them, I believe you can help me."

-The girl's face expressed a natural astonishment.
+His companion's face was expressive of a very natural astonishment.